 - Arranged in twelve series: 1.
 John K. Kane papers.
-2. Personal papers.
-3. Papers on the Mormons.
-4. Papers on the American West and politics.
-5. Papers on the Civil War.
+2. Thomas L. Kane personal papers.
+3. Thomas L. Kane papers on the Mormons.
+4. Thomas L. Kane papers on the American West and politics.
+5. Thomas L. Kane papers on the Civil War.
 6. Elizabeth Wood Kane papers.
 7. Kane family personal papers.
 8. Kane family business papers.
 9. E. Kent Kane papers.
-10. Deeds, letters, and other material.
-11. Kane family maps, sketches, and other material.
+10. Thomas L. Kane deeds, letters, and other material.
+11. Kane family lithographs, clippings, and other material.
 12. Kane family photographs.

 - Conditions of Use

 - It is the responsibility of the researcher to obtain any necessary copyright clearances.
-Permission to publish material from Papers must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Board of Curators.
+Permission to publish material from Kane family papers must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Coordinating Committee.